datahub-project/datahub/metadata-ingestion/adding-source.md

 1. You are going to contribute the custom source directly to the Datahub project.
 2. You are writing the custom source for yourself and are not going to contribute back (yet).

-If you are going for case (1) just follow the steps 1 to 7 below.
-In case you are building it for yourself you can skip steps 4-7 and follow the documentation on [how to use custom ingestion sources](../docs/how/add-custom-ingestion-source.md) without forking Datahub.
+If you are going for case (1) just follow the steps 1 to 9 below.
+In case you are building it for yourself you can skip steps 4-9 (but maybe write tests and docs for yourself as well) and follow the documentation on [how to use custom ingestion sources](../docs/how/add-custom-ingestion-source.md) without forking Datahub.